yaotc/mujoco-webpy/docs/document/install_01.md

 # Preface

-Requirements and install mujoco is as the same as
+Requirements and install mujoco can both follow mujoco-py and mujoco.

 # Requirements